ISSUIUC/ISS-PCB/TARS-MK2/README.md

 - [ ] Figure out exactly which peripherals are available with chip-on-board that weren't on the T4.1
 - [ ] Add I2C/UART (+SPI?) expansion ports
 - [ ] Should MCUs be powered by 3V3 or 5V?
-- [ ] SAM-M8Q?
+- [x] SAM-M8Q? (yes pls)
 - [x] Additional IMU?
 (Maybe MPU9250 or BMI160 look nice)

 TODO for MPU:
 - [x] Talk to Octavo systems and see if they can review our design on short notice
-- [ ] Implement the boot configuration pins according the to C-SiP design manual
+- [x] Implement the boot configuration pins according the to C-SiP design manual
 - [ ] Break out necessary I2C and SPI busses
 - [x] Keep USB host connector (probably not)